Sleng Teng

-Sleng Teng is the name given to one of the first fully computerized riddims, influential in Jamaican music and beyond.
+"Sleng Teng" is the name given to one of the first fully computerized riddims, influential in Jamaican music and beyond.
 The riddim, which was the result of work by Noel Davey, Ian "Wayne" Smith, and Lloyd "King Jammy" James, was first released with Wayne's vocals under the title "Under Mi Sleng Teng" in early 1985.

 Composition

-In mid-1984 Jamaican musician George "Buddy" Haye went on tour to the United States with the Wailing Souls.
+In mid-1984, Jamaican musician George "Buddy" Haye went on tour in the United States with the Wailing Souls.
 Before he left Jamaica, Buddy had promised a young musician named Noel Davey that he would buy a synthesizer while in the United States and bring it back to him.
 Wailing frontman Rudolph "Garth" Dennis had recommended Davey as an up-and-coming talent to foster.
 Although Davey was expecting a programmable synthesizer (he had been promised a Yamaha DX7) Garth delivered a consumer-grade Casiotone MT-40 keyboard.
-This keyboard only held recordings of sound, triggered by user input, rather than waveform generators whose outputs can be extensively modified, as on more expensive keyboards like the DX7 (the 1984 retail price of the DX7 was $1,995, almost fourteen times the cost of the MT-40).
+While the MT-40 does create its' sounds from waveforms like a proper synthesizer, it offers no options to modify any of the 22 preset sounds besides a sustain and vibrato effect.
+This gave the keyboard a unique electronic sound, but left it lacking in features carried by more expensive keyboards like the DX7 (the 1984 retail price of the DX7 was $1,995, almost fourteen times the cost of the MT-40).
+The MT-40 also only features 5 basic drum sounds and 6 rhythm settings, paling in comparison to contemporary drum machines on the market, such as the Roland TR-808 released in 1980.

 Undeterred, Davey and fellow musician Wayne Smith played with the keyboard for several weeks.
 One day Davey accidentally triggered the "rock" bassline preset, which he heard for a few seconds before the keyboard setting was changed and the rhythm ceased playing.
 He and Wayne spent most of the next week trying combination after combination of the Casio's settings until Davey re-discovered the "rock" bass preset.
 The preset is accessed by pressing the "synchro" button and then the "D" bass button (second from left) while the MT-40 rhythm selector slider is in the "rock" position.
 It cannot be triggered after the rhythm function has been started.